 If you carry out work at off-site locations, you should consider public liability insurance.

-Example: You are working at a customer’s location and someone ends up tripping over your laptop bag, or cell phone charging cable.
+Example: You are working at a customer’s location and someone trips over your laptop bag or cell phone charging cable.
 They fall badly and break their arm.
 Who is responsible?
 You are responsible!

 Data Processing Agreement